encode/django-rest-framework/docs/api-guide/parsers.md

 >
 > &mdash; Malcom Tredinnick, [Django developers group][cite]

 REST framework includes a number of built in Parser classes, that allow you to accept requests with various media types.
-There is also support for defining your own custom parsers, which gives you the flexiblity to design the media types that your API accepts.
+There is also support for defining your own custom parsers, which gives you the flexibility to design the media types that your API accepts.

 ## How the parser is determined